Xilmi/Rotp-Fusion/FeaturesChanges.md

 - Fixed smooth Min/Max being confused by both terraforming and soil improvement when capturing a colony.
 - Fixed WarpSpeed not showing the fastest option.
 - Fixed crash when loading a game without default design.

-### To categorize:

-2025.02.21 (BR)
-- Extended "Default Design" feature: New default will be applied to shipyards if "Shift" is down.
-- "Colonies Building:" values will be updated after a new "Default Design" is asked to swap shipyard production.

-2025.02.20 (BR)
-- Added default design icon in Empire Military panel.
 - Fixed a rare crash occurring when a flight path is changed while it is displayed.
-  - The path list was changed during a for loop.
-- Fixed some shifted ship range area.

-2025.02.19 (BR)
-- Added default design icon in Colonies panel.
 - Fixed Rally not always rallying.

-2025.02.18 (BR)
 - Fixed some dialogue error.
 - Fixed the "Skip Tech Report" button size and text.
-- Added a unification notice after accepting or rejecting the vote, as sharing knowledge across empires can take a long time for very large galaxies.
-  - Added more progressive notice.
 - Fixed Auto Ship Design not loading user request.
 - Fixed Obedient Governor building stargates too early.
 - Fixed Ship Design Size, Power and cost values sometime overlapping with Huge hulls.
-  - Values greater than 1000 will not display decimals.
-- Removed unused classes
-  - And changing the file serialization will break backward compatibility anyway.

-2025.02.16 (BR)
 - Fixed issue with multi-shot beam weapons.
 They will now follow MoO1 rules and fire all their shots on the same stack.

+### To categorize:

 2025.02.14 (BR)
 - NewShipTemplate: New abstract class to unify them all.